SuganyaGit/webServices/README.md

-# webServices
-# Web service is a technology to communicate one programming language with another.
+Web service is a technology to communicate one programming language with another.
 For example, java programming language can interact with PHP and .Net by using web services.
 In other words, web service provides a way to achieve interoperability.

 Advantages of RESTful Web Services
   Fast: RESTful Web Services are fast because there is no strict specification like SOAP.
 It consumes less bandwidth and resource.